mkhan45/mkhan45.github.io/_posts/2021-05-10-Modeling-ASTs-in-Different-Languages.md

 This code is semantically the same as Java.
 It's a bit verbose but no worse than Rust.
 However, it's filled with pitfalls.

 You might've noticed the `throw OhNo {}` in the default implementation of `eval()`.
 Because C++ doesn't have abstract classes, the base `Expr` class might be instantiated, which is illegal.
-One way to fix this would be to make `AtomicExpr` the base class but that's not terribly intuitive.
-Another pitfall here is that method dispatch is pretty tricky in C++.
-Overridden methods have to be called through a pointer for the override to actually work, so it's easy to write code which mistakenly calls `Expr::eval` which shouldn't actually be callable.
-It's worth noting that this is essentially how `clang` models expressions.
+One way to partially fix this would be to make `AtomicExpr` the base class but that's not terribly intuitive.
+Another pitfall here is that method dispatch is somewhat tricky in C++.
+Overridden methods have to be called through a pointer for the override to actually work, so it's easy to write code which mistakenly calls `Expr::eval` when `BinaryExpr::eval` or `AtomicExpr::eval` should be called instead.

 The final way to implement this program in C++ is using `std::variant`. [`std::variant` is a bad time](https://bitbashing.io/std-visit.html).
 Here's what it looks like: